dieortin/http-server/README.md

 Performant HTTP server in C
 ================

-*Documentation in progress*

 This project aims to build a high-performance HTTP server in C. It's built in an extremely modular fashion, and makes use of a thread pool to achieve higher performance.

-This is just an overview of the project, and a complete and detailed documentation can be obtained using doxygen.
-To obtain it, just execute the command `$ doxygen doxygen-conf` from the root folder of the project, and a `docs` folder containing the full documentation in both HTML and Latex will be created (you can even view this html documentation using this project)
+This is just an overview of the project, and more complete documentation can be found in the wiki in this repository, as well as instructions on how to generate the full documentation of this project.

 ## First steps
 ### Dependencies